WELCOME TO THE WORLD OF AUTHOR

 This is a hard book to put down.
 With every twist and turn of events the reader is left wanting more, wanting to know what is around the next bend.
 Roë wonderfully executes a brilliant thriller that sails through every expectation with flying colors.

-The latest and third book in the trilogy, As Darker Grow the Shadows – A Novel of the French Resistance, was published in 2014.
+The third book in the trilogy, As Darker Grow the Shadows – A Novel of the French Resistance, was published in 2014.
 The story begins in 1939 as France is bracing for war.
 Diamanté, who ties the other characters and stories together in all three novels, leaves his native Corsica to join his brother in Marseilles, and the two are soon drawn into the clandestine activities of the French Resistance.
 It is a story of the remarkable spirit of a young man coming of age amid the agony of war.
 As Darker Grow the Shadows received Honorable Mention at the 2014 London Book Festival and was a finalist in Historical Fiction at the 2015 IAN Book of the Year Awards.

 From an editorial review of As Darker Grow the Shadows 2014